John Marshall Harlan: Death

-Harlan died on October 14, 1911, after 33 years serving on the Supreme Court, the third-longest tenure on the court up to that time and sixth-longest ever.
+Harlan died on October 14, 1911, after 33 years serving on the Supreme Court, the third-longest tenure on the court up to that time and seventh-longest ever.
 He was the last veteran of the Waite Court to remain on the bench.
 He was buried in Rock Creek Cemetery, Washington, D.C., where his body resides along with those of three other justices.
-Harlan, who suffered from financial problems throughout his tenure on the Court, left minimal assets for the support of his widow, Malvina Shanklin Harlan, and two unmarried daughters.
-In the months following Harlan's death, leading members of the Supreme Court Bar established a fund for the benefit of the Harlan survivors.

 Personal life

 Family

 In December 1856, Harlan married Malvina French Shanklin, the daughter of an Indiana businessman.
 According to friends and Shanklin's memoirs, theirs was a happy marriage, which lasted until Harlan's death.
 They had six children, three sons and three daughters.
 Their eldest son, Richard, became a Presbyterian minister and served as president of Lake Forest College.
 Their second son, James S. Harlan, practiced in Chicago and served as attorney general of Puerto Rico and chairman of the Interstate Commerce Commission.
 Their youngest son, John Maynard Harlan, also practiced in Chicago and served as an alderman.
 John Maynard's son, John Marshall Harlan II, served as a Supreme Court Associate Justice from 1955 until 1971.

+Harlan had suffered from financial problems throughout his tenure on the Court and left minimal assets for the support of his widow, Malvina Shanklin Harlan, and two unmarried daughters.
+In the months following Harlan's death, leading members of the Supreme Court Bar established a fund for the benefit of the Harlan survivors.